-Ritual slaughter – known as shechitah – is widely recognized as the most humane method of slaughter possible.
+Jewish ritual slaughter, known as shechita, is widely recognized as the most humane method of slaughter possible.
 In addition, the shochet performing the act of slaughtering is not simply a Jewish butcher.
 He himself must be a person of integrity, who is also well-trained in Jewish law.

 3. Separation of meat and dairy

-The Torah prohibits eating meat and dairy together.
-The Rabbis extended this to include poultry and meat.
+The Torah prohibits eating meat and dairy together, and in fact states this three separate times to emphasize its importance.
+The Rabbis extended this to include poultry and dairy.
 In addition, the Talmud prohibits cooking meat and fish together or serving them on the same plate.

 This separation includes not only the foods themselves, but also the cooking utensils, plates and flatware, dishwashers or dishpans, sponges and kitchen towels.
 Therefore, a kosher household will have two sets of pots, pans and dishes - one for meat and one for dairy (unless the family is vegetarian!).

 Even a small amount of dairy/meat renders an item dairy/meat for these purposes.
-For example, most vegetable margarines contain a small quantity of whey to add a buttery taste.
-Which renders the product dairy, as far as Kosher Law is concerned.
+For example, most vegetable margarines contain a small quantity of whey to add a buttery taste, rendering the product dairy, as far as kosher law is concerned.

-All fruit, vegetables and grains may be eaten with meat or dairy.
+All fruits, nuts, vegetables, and grains may be eaten with meat or dairy.

 4. Kosher utensils/equipment

 Utensils and appliances used in handling kosher food, including industrial machinery, must be kosher as well.
 What renders a utensil non-kosher?
-A utensil picks up the status of the food that is cooked in it – meat, dairy, neutral (pareve) or non-kosher.
+A utensil picks up the status of the food that is cooked in it, whether meat, dairy, neutral (parve) or non-kosher.
 In addition, the utensil transmits that status to the next food cooked or processed in it.

 Therefore, if a pot was used for non-kosher meat, and then used to cook fresh green beans, the kosher green beans assume the non-kosher status of the food that was cooked there previously.